multiscale-modelling-multiphase-flows/pymrm/docs/mrm_python_install.md

 On macOS/Linux: `source mrm/bin/activate`

 #### Step 3: Install Required Packages
-1. Ensure you are in the directory containing the mrm_requirements.txt file.
+1. Ensure you are in the directory containing the requirements.txt file.
-2. Install the required packages using: `pip install -r mrm_requirements.txt`
+2. Install the required packages using: `pip install -r requirements.txt`

 #### Step 4: Install and Configure VS Code
 1. Follow the same installation and configuration instructions for VS Code as described in Option 1, steps 4 and 5.